-- A. Senate Bill 1908 requires an annual review of each high school student's electronic personal education plan.
-This will take effect in the 2009-2010 school year, when entering $9^{th}$ graders are required to have completed an electronic personal education plan in order to be promoted from $8^{th}$ grade.
-Those who enter high school that year and thereafter without an electronic personal education plan, including students who completed $8^{th}$ grade out of state, in a private school, or who were home schooled, must be given assistance in creating a plan.
-Therefore, 100% of $9^{th}$ grade students in 2009-2010 and thereafter will have an electronic personal education plan, which must be reviewed yearly to track students' progress towards meeting graduation requirements and modify as required. - B. There are three plans for students entering Sarasota County high schools to meet graduation requirements for a standard diploma: - Plan 1A/ 1B/1C/1D: A traditional four-year plan - Plan 2A/2B: An Accelerated College Preparatory three-year plan - Plan 3A/3B: An Accelerated Career Preparatory three-year plan - C. Selection of the three-year graduation program options may be completed by the student at any time during grades nine through twelve. - D. Continuations of the three-year 18 credit accelerated options are continued year-to-year based on specific legislation. - E. Students are required to have an earned GPA of 3.5 on a 4.0 unweighted scale to pursue either of the two accelerated graduation plan options. - F. Graduation from high school may be accomplished by fulfilling the requirements detailed in the following charts:
+- A. Senate Bill 1908 requires an annual review of each high school student's personal education plan.
+This will take effect in the 2009-2010 school year, when entering 9th graders are required to have completed a personal education plan in order to be promoted from 8th grade.
+Those who enter high school that year and thereafter without a personal education plan, including students who completed 8th grade out of state, in a private school, or who were home schooled, must be given assistance in creating a plan.
+Therefore, 100% of 9th grade students in 2009-2010 and thereafter will have a personal education plan, which must be reviewed yearly to track students' progress towards meeting graduation requirements and modify as required. - B. There are three plans for students entering Sarasota County high schools to meet graduation requirements for a standard diploma: - Plan 1A/1B/1C/1D: A traditional four-year plan - Plan 2A/2B: An Accelerated College Preparatory three-year plan - Plan 3A/3B: An Accelerated Career Preparatory three-year plan - C. Selection of the three-year graduation program options may be completed by the student at any time during grades nine through twelve. - D. Continuations of the three-year 18 credit accelerated options are continued year-to-year based on specific legislation. - E. Students are required to have an earned GPA of 3.5 on a 4.0 unweighted scale to pursue either of the two accelerated graduation plan options. - F. Graduation from high school may be accomplished by fulfilling the requirements detailed in the following charts: